 Knuckles and Amy is basically the same, only replace the double jump with the insane ability to spin dash up walls.

 Tails with Amy improves Tails' flying speed and height drastically, and allows him to use a hammer while flying.
 The hammer has a much larger attack radius in midair, rendering most of the levels extremely easy.

 Guide Dang It: R button tricks, which are necessary in the second game in order to beat Sky Canyon, unless you're using a flight character.
+As it was a new mechanic to the series, it often took a while for many players to realize what they were doing wrong.
 These are in the manual though.

 Ice Mountain in the first game, especially as Sonic.
 As an Underwater Boss Battle with a high level of water, drowning is always a risk and jumping on the falling stalactites to make it to the surface is tricky.
 It's easy with Tails, Knuckles or Amy, but not so much with Sonic.

 The boss of Sky Canyon in the second game, who is the only boss in the trilogy with a One Hit KO attack.
 And yes, you have to fight it again in the Boss Rush.